skeeto/skeeto.github.com/about/index.md

 For private or personal messages, use my personal email address listed at the top of this page.

-I accept patches in both my private and public inboxes.
+I [accept patches][send-email] in both my private and public inboxes.
 This means you can contribute changes without, say, a GitHub account.

 ### Cryptographic Identity